Outcome 1: Increased citizen participation in civic activities

 Summary:

-The project is based on the idea that inter-institutional partnerships between local government (municipality), local communities and civic groups and other stakeholders in the municipality allow to balance different interests, enhance local democracy, support civic initiatives and participate in local politics and strategic planning processes, contribute to wellbeing in remote municipalities.
-The main activities of the project include identification and assessment of the local democracy situation and community participation in municipal areas (activities 1.1 and 1.2), training of community representatives in local democracy and civic leadership, as well as Sustainable development issues (activities 2.1), cooperation with Norwegian partners (activities 3.1) and networking and communication activities (Actions 2.2, 4.1 and 4.2).
-Main results: study, 300 persons trained, 1 visit with Norwegian partners, networking and communication activities (digital tools testing, local needs seminars and discussions).
+The main problem of the project emphasized the engagement of civic initiatives and local democracy at municipal and regional level, involving local community groups in the regional municipalities (Kaunas, Tauragė, Jurbarkas, Šilalė, Pagėgiai, Zarasai, Ignalina, Biržai, Klaipėda and Kaunas district municipalities and others).
+The project was in line with the aims of the APF program to develop civil society and to promote the involvement of socially vulnerable groups, and is within the scope of Impact 1, promoting greater citizen participation in civic activities (Outcome 1).
+It is also consistent with the thematic priority of focusing on geographically remote regions and the implementation of partnerships and the promotion of bilateral partnerships.
+The project was based on the idea that inter-institutional partnerships between local government (municipality), local communities and civic groups and other stakeholders in the municipality allow to balance different interests, enhance local democracy, support civic initiatives and participate in local politics and strategic planning processes, contribute to wellbeing in remote municipalities.
+The main activities of the project included the identification and assessment of the local democracy situation and community participation in municipal areas, training of community representatives in local democracy and civic leadership, as well as sustainable development issues, cooperation with Norwegian partners and networking and communication activities.
+Main results and outcomes of the project: study report, 313 persons trained, 1 visit with Norwegian partners, networking and communication activities (digital tools testing, local needs seminars and discussions).

-Implementation period: 01/12/2020 - 31/05/2023
+Implementation period: 2020-12-01 – 2023-05-31

 Summary: the project was necessary Lithuanian diaspora passively participates in Lithuanian public life, there are groups with specific needs, and they are not met sufficiently.
 The main goal of the project was to create conditions for the involvement of the professional diaspora in public life in Lithuania.
 The solution to the problem is an ecosystem for the implementation of the citizenship of the professional diaspora, which consists of four parts: a digital platform, initiative groups, events and communication.
 The first target group of the project was diaspora professionals who are inclined towards civic engagement, but need to be offered concrete means of participation that meet their needs.
 The second target group is Lithuanian public and public sector organizations that seek to expand the audience of their activities and/or they need certain specific competences or experiences.